Petromin recognized as overall winner by Gulf Customer Experience Award

 PHOTO

-Kingdom of Saudi Arabia: – Petromin Express, a world-class vehicle solutions provider with over 650 stations across the Kingdom of Saudi Arabia, proudly conceded the Overall Winner Award along with two Gold Winner titles at the GCXA’22, Gulf Customer Experience Awards.
-Petromin takes pride and is honored to be the first Saudi firm to win the overall Title as well as multiple awards in the same year.
-Petromin Express, the market leader in the automotive care industry was recognized for constantly pushing boundaries to better engage with customers by redefining its parameters of innovation and identifying new ways to connect with today’s digitally empowered consumers, particularly amid the pandemic.
+Kingdom of Saudi Arabia: Petromin Express, a world-class vehicle solutions provider with over 650 stations across the Kingdom of Saudi Arabia, proudly announced that it has been awarded Overall Winner Title along with Gold winner in two categories: Customer Delight and CX in Times of Crisis at the Gulf Customer Experience Awards, for strategically incorporating CX into organizational culture, and always striving to elevate customer experience.

-GCXA is a flagship event by Awards International recognizing top-performing companies that have transcended in incorporating CX into their organizational culture and have revolutionized customer experience in a range of qualified categories.
-This organizing body hosts 12 prestigious award programs around the world to recognize & celebrate the very best business initiatives embarked by companies around the globe.
+GCXA is a flagship event by Awards International that recognizes top-performing companies that have transcended in maintaining strong customer experience practices in every sector around the globe.
+The organization hosts 12 prestigious award programs around the world to celebrate the very best business initiatives the world has to offer.

 The ceremony took place at the Conrad Hotel in Dubai, UAE.
-At the event, the Petromin team showcased their in-depth case on taking key initiatives by putting customer experience at the core of organization strategy, positioning it at the forefront of consumer behavior shifts by rapidly adapting technology and innovating consumer journey that better suit today’s digital-savvy customers.
-Petromin Express is awarded Gold Winner in the category of Customer Delight and CX in Times of Crisis.
+At the event, Petromin showcased their in-depth case on how they have taken key initiatives by putting customers at the core of their operations, positioning themselves at the forefront of consumer behavior shifts by rapidly adapting and innovating customer journeys that better suit today’s digital savvy customers.

-“We are thrilled to be recognized by GCXA for this prestigious title in recognition of always keeping customer experience at the foundation of Petromin Express value proposition, said Tariq Javed, Vice President at Petromin Express, “We want to take this opportunity to express our gratitude to our wonderful customers, whose trust and loyalty have always encouraged us to continuously engage and provide an unmatched consumer experience.
-I also want to recognize the team at Petromin Express whose commitment, efforts, and seamless execution of our strategic roadmap have led to such prestigious acknowledgment.
-This award is a testament to Petromin’s capabilities and passion for delighting customers and providing them with an exceptional experience at every step of their journey.”
+“We are thrilled to be recognized by GCXA for this prestigious title in recognition of always keeping customer experience at the foundation of Petromin Express value proposition, said Tariq Javed, Vice President at Petromin Express, “We want to take this opportunity to express our gratitude to our wonderful customers, whose trust and loyalty have enabled us to grow and provide the best service possible.
+Their feedback is critical for our expansion, and we hope to continue receiving more in the future.
+This award is a testament to Petromin’s capabilities and passion for helping customers and providing them with an exceptional experience at every step of their journey.”

 -Ends-